MIMOUNI-HICHAM/HABITS_AI/README.md

 ## 📢 License

-This project is private for now.
+This project is still under developpement.
 License will be revealed upon public release.